rsanchezsaez/CargoManager/README.md

 [`StoreKit`](http://developer.apple.com/library/ios/#documentation/StoreKit/Reference/StoreKit_Collection/) is the Apple framework for [making In-App Purchases](http://developer.apple.com/library/ios/#documentation/NetworkingInternet/Conceptual/StoreKitGuide/Introduction/Introduction.html).
 It's pretty good, but it is ver low level and has a few rough edges.
 [CargoBay](https://github.com/mattt/CargoBay) is really nifty, but it keeps coding of In-App Purchases quite at a low level and it still is an involved process.

 `CargoBayManager` abstracts everything, by providing a simple and pretty much automated manager for your In-App Purchases.
-With `CargoBayManager` you only have to implement two protocols in your own classes.
-You will need these as `CargoBayManager` delegates:
+With *CargoBayManager* you only have to implement two protocols in your own classes.
+You will need these as *CargoBayManager* delegates:
 - An object conforming to the `CargoBayManagerContentDelegate` protocol.
 This delegate is mandatory.
-It provides all available ProductID strings to CargoBay, and caches the returned products (for store population).
+It provides all available ProductID strings to CargoBayManager (which in turn caches the returned products for store population).
 It also should respond to successful transaction events by providing the user requested content and storing it persistently to disk.
 Ideally, this delegate should be a singleton and should be alive at all times (a transaction is kept as pending even after relaunching the game, so it can complete even when you are not looking at the store UI).
 - An object conforming to the `CargoBayManagerUIDelegate` protocol.
 This delegate is optional.
 It should update the UI on both transaction successful and transaction failed events (if you create a modal "processing IAP screen" you can dismiss it by using this delegate).

-In addition to the protocols, CargoBayManager provides these methods:
+In addition to the protocols, *CargoBayManager* provides these methods:

 ```objective-c
 // Call this method after setting the contentDelegate